 - segregating privileged and non-privileged documents;

-- refraining from forwarding or creating new documents that summarise legal advice received;
+- refraining from forwarding or creating new documents that summarise the legal advice received;

-- if there is the reasonable possibility of potential litigation at a later stage, recording this in writing when the future possibility arises in an internal investigation, to evidence any subsequent legitimate claim for litigation privilege; and
+- if there is the reasonable possibility of potential litigation at a later stage, recording this in writing, and giving as much detail as possible, to evidence any subsequent legitimate claim for litigation privilege.

 Parties are able to obtain legal advice in the context of an internal investigation, and confidential communications between a lawyer and a client, provided they are for the dominant purpose of seeking or giving legal advice, are likely to be privileged under legal advice privilege principles.
 These principles generally do not protect communications involving third parties.
-However, the Court of Appeal in ENRC has expressly left open a question as to whether aspects of current UK law on legal advice privilege (see the Bank of England BIU case) should be reviewed at a later date by the UK Supreme Court.
-Subsequent cases (such as Glaxo Wellcome v Sandoz EWHC 2545) have echoed similar disquiet at the current state of the law in this respect, and in particular the very narrow definition of ‘client’ for these purposes.
+However, the Court of Appeal in ENRC, as well as courts in some subsequent cases, have expressly left open a question as to whether aspects of current UK law on legal advice privilege should be reviewed at a later date by the UK Supreme Court.
 It is likely, therefore, that the subject of privilege in internal investigations will be a matter of continuing development of UK law.

 39 Set out the key principles or elements of the attorney–client privilege in your country as it relates to corporations.
 Who is the holder of the privilege?
 Are there any differences when the client is an individual?

 There are two main forms of legal professional privilege: